Cambodian genocide: Cambodian Civil War

-In 1968, the Khmer Rouge officially launched a nation-wide insurgency across Cambodia.
+In 1968, the Khmer Rouge officially launched a nationwide insurgency across Cambodia.
 Though the government of North Vietnam was not informed about the Khmer Rouge's decision in advance, its forces still provided shelter and weapons.
 This support made it difficult for the Cambodian military to effectively counter the insurgents, and for the next two years, King Norodom Sihanouk did very little to stop it.
-As such, the insurgency grew in strength, resulting in the party openly declaring itself to be the Communist Party of Kampuchea.
+The insurgency thus grew in strength, resulting in the party openly declaring itself the Communist Party of Kampuchea.

 Sihanouk was deposed in 1970 by Premier Lon Nol, with the support of the National Assembly, establishing the pro-United States Khmer Republic.
 On the Chinese Communist Party (CCP)'s advice, Sihanouk, who was in exile in Beijing, formed an alliance with the Khmer Rouge, and became the nominal head of a Khmer Rouge–dominated government-in-exile (known by its French acronym, GRUNK) backed by China.
 Although thoroughly aware of the weakness of Lon Nol's forces and loath to commit American military force to the new conflict in any form other than air power, the Nixon administration announced its support for the new Khmer Republic.

 On 29 March 1970, North Vietnam launched an offensive against the Cambodian army.
-Documents which were uncovered from the Soviet Union's archives reveal that the invasion was launched at the Khmer Rouge's explicit request after negotiations were held with Nuon Chea.
-A North Vietnamese force quickly overran large parts of eastern Cambodia, reaching within 15 mi of Phnom Penh before being pushed back.
-By June, three months after Sihanouk's removal, they had swept government forces from the entire northeastern third of the country.
+Documents from the Soviet Union's archives reveal that the invasion was launched at the Khmer Rouge's explicit request after negotiations were held with Nuon Chea.
+A North Vietnamese force quickly overran large parts of eastern Cambodia, coming within 15 mi of Phnom Penh before being pushed back.
+By June, three months after Sihanouk's removal, it had swept government forces from the entire northeastern third of the country.
 After defeating those forces, the Vietnamese turned the newly won territories over to the local insurgents.
 The Khmer Rouge also established "liberated" areas in the southern and southwestern parts of the country, where they operated independently of the Vietnamese.